sakardogukan/PizzaApi/Readme.md

 $ cp ./env-sample ./.env
 $ nodemon // * Running *

-- The synchronization function in line xxxx of the index.js file should be run once and disabled again.
+- The synchronization function in line 100 of the index.js file should be run once and disabled again.
 - Testing is done with the following URL queries via Thunder Client or Postman or Browser.
+If changes are made to the Swagger file, the "$ node swagger.js" command should be used in the terminal.
 ```

 ### Folder/File Structure: